 Though you can acclimate them to full sun (and it’s actually a good idea to do so!), your fiddle can suffer if it gets too much light when it’s not used to it.

-It’s also common for fiddles to suffer due to insufficient sunlight, and fiddle owners often mistake this issue for an overwatering problem or even root shock.
+It’s also common for fiddles to suffer due to insufficient sunlight, and fiddle owners often mistake this issue for an overwatering or underwatering problem or even root shock.
+Fiddle leaf fig troubleshooting can be a breeze with the right tips and guidance, ensuring your plant stays vibrant and healthy.

-Learn how to tell whether your fiddle is getting too much or too little sunlight with our Fiddle Leaf Fig troubleshooting guide.
+Learn how to tell whether your fiddle is getting too much or too little sunlight with our Fiddle Leaf Fig troubleshooting and care guide.

 Fiddle Leaf Fig Troubleshooting: Signs Your Fiddle Is Getting Too Much Light

-If your fiddle’s leaves appear to have a light-brown dusting to them (as opposed to brown spots or patches), your fiddle is likely sunburned, especially if it’s been in indirect sunlight.
+If your fiddle leaf fig leaves appear to have a light-brown dusting to them (as opposed to brown spots or patches), your fiddle is likely sunburned, especially if it’s been in indirect sunlight.
 This often happens when fiddles are placed in south- or west-facing windows or when their owners put them outside and forget about them!
-This is the most obvious sign of too much sun or plant lights that are too close or too bright.
+This is the most obvious sign of a sunburnt fiddle leaf fig or plant lights that are too close or too bright.
+Crispy or damaged leaves can also be a sign of too much sun.

 If your fiddle’s leaves are light green as opposed to yellow (we’ll talk about this later) or dark green, your fiddle might be a little sun-stressed.
-If your plant is in a super-bright window, consider moving it back a few feet to see if it improves.
+If your plant is in a super-bright window or getting too much direct sun, consider moving it back a few feet to see if it improves.

 Next Step: Acclimation